lauvergn/AD_dnSVM/ReadMe.md

 This library enables to get the derivatives (up to third order) of a function of several variables (type(dnS_t)).
 See the APP/Example_dnS.f90 file.

+### 1a) Variable initializations

-### 1a) Variables need to be initialized, for instance the variables, X, Y, Z
+Variables need to be initialized.
+For instance the variables, X, Y, Z

 ```Fortran
   USE ADdnSVM_m